 Cardinham Woods is accessible by car via the A38 towards Liskeard.
 It’s well signposted en route and Google Maps will take you straight there.
 There’s plenty of parking available at Cardinham Woods, with two spacious car parks on site.
-There is a small charge for cars, at £2 for two hours or £5 for the day (December 2018.)
+There is a small charge for parking, which can be paid via card or using the RingGo app.
 However you if you visit frequently, it may be worth purchasing an annual Discovery Pass, which makes parking free.
-The parking machines only accept exact change but you can register and pay via the PaySmarti mobile app if you prefer.

 Cardinham Woods is very family friendly.
 The walking trails are wide, well maintained and easy to navigate.
 There are information and activity boards for children dotted around the routes, encouraging them to search for mini-beasts, teach their dog new tricks and learn about the forest.
 I remember finding long walks boring as a child, so these boards are the perfect way to keep kids entertained while out exploring with the family.
 We visited during term time but I imagine Cardinham Woods comes to life during the school holidays.